coderefinery/cmake/_episodes/02b-make-pipelines.md

 This example contains two scripts that should in a very simplified way represent a real data processing pipeline.

-The script `count.py` counts the 10 most frequent characters in a text read from standard input:
+The script `count.py` counts the 10 most frequent characters in a text, read from standard input:

 ```shell